cguillemette/questrade-app/README.md

 Simple UI that interops with the Questrade API.

-Motivation:
+Why?

-I created this app because I felt logging in Questrade was slow.
-Also I wanted a clean and minimalist way to group all my accounts (registered, non-registered, CAD?USD).
+Created this app because I felt the process of going on Questrade and authenticating to watch my assets was slow.
+As each time, I was required to 2FA.
+Sure, I could turn it off but I also felt there was too much information for what I needed.
+Therefore I built this app to display my accounts in a minimalist way grouping group all my accounts by stock versus per account.

-Features:
+Features

-In addition to adding support for implicit grant oauth, it includes a clean boilerplate that could serve building other apps
+In addition to adding support for implicit grant oauth, it includes a clean boilerplate that could serve building other apps.

 - Both front-end and back-end use docker with hot reloading for both frontend / backend
 - It is lightweight to setup and can be deployed if needed to any AWS container based service